Nishkarsh-Doni/solid-principles-example/README.md

     public abstract  void groupVideoCall(String... users);
 }`

-Social media can have multiple implantation or can have multiple child like Facebook, WhatsApp ,instagram and Twitter etc. now let’s assume Facebook want to use these features or functionality .
+Social media can have multiple implementation or can have multiple child like Facebook, WhatsApp ,instagram and Twitter etc. now let’s assume Facebook want to use these features or functionality .

 `public class Facebook extends SocialMedia {